gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 In order for us to use Trino with Object Storage, we first have to create the necessary tables in Hive Metastore.
 Trino is using the Hive Metastore for a place to get the necessary metadata about the data itself (i.e. the table view on the raw data in object storage)

 ### Create Airport Table in Hive Metastore

-In order to access data in Object Storage using Trino, we have to create a table in the Hive metastore.
-Note that the location `s3a://flight-bucket/refined/..` points to the data we have created in the [previous workshop](../04-spark-dataframe)/uploaded before.

 Connect to Hive Metastore CLI